itsAkshayKr/AI-Interviewer-Project/README.md

 You've articulated a complex process clearly and concisely, demonstrating strong project management and interpersonal skills crucial for a Fashion Designer.

-Let's shift focus slightly. **The fashion industry is constantly evolving, especially with new technologies and sustainability demands.
-How do you stay current with emerging trends, materials, and digital tools, and how do you integrate them into your design practice?**
 ----------------------------------------------------------------------
 Interviewer: TERMINATE
 ----------------------------------------------------------------------